Click Here for all our wisdom from the latest Peer Mentor workshop!

 The mentors for the 2017-2018 school year have been finalized.
 You can contact us at firstname.lastname@example.org or individually at the addresses listed below!

-I’m in my fourth year at the GC and my recent work concerns 18th century tarring and feathering.
-I’m a Graduate Teaching Fellow at Hunter and co-chair of the CUNY Public History Collective.
-I’m happy to discuss interdisciplinarity, student-centered pedagogy, exploiting library resources, New York living, entering the program with a less clearly delineated research area, or anything else that might be helpful! firstname.lastname@example.org
+I’m in a fourth-year at the GC, a Graduate Teaching Fellow at Hunter, and co-chair of the CUNY Public History Collective.
+I study tarring and feathering in 18th century America.
+I’m happy to discuss interdisciplinarity, student-centered pedagogy, exploiting library resources, New York living, entering the program with a less clearly delineated research area, or anything else that might be helpful! email@example.com

 I am currently a fourth-year doctoral student at the Graduate Center History Department.
 At the GC, I study military history, specifically I conduct research about the American Civil War.
 As a teaching fellow and adjunct at Lehman, Brooklyn, and Queens Colleges, I have instructed courses including the first half of the American history seminar, a seminar on the history of the State of New York, and a writing course.
 I can speak to a variety of concerns such as teaching issues and preparation, research questions, exam preparation (first year and oral exam).
 You can reach me at any time at this email address firstname.lastname@example.org.